 In provincial court, the judge is referred to as "Your Honour."
-In supreme court, judges are referred to as "Justice" or "Mr or Madam Justice."
-If you cannot remember the proper title, it is appropriate to refer to the judge as "Sir" or "Madam."
+In supreme court judges are referred to as "My Lord" or "My Lady."
+If you cannot remember the proper title it would be appropriate to refer to the judge as "Sir" or "Madam."